ropensci/ezknitr/README.md

 We can easily use `ezknitr` to run any of the analysis Rmarkdowns on any of the datasets and assign the results to a unique output.
-Let's assume that each analysis script expects there to be a variable named `DATASET_NAME` that tells the script what data to operate on.
+Let's assume that each analysis script expects there to be a variable named `DATASET_NAME` inside the script that tells the script what data to operate on.
 The following `ezknitr` code illustrates how to achieve the desired output.

     library(ezknitr)
     ezknit(file = "analysis/explore.Rmd", out_dir = "reports/human",